1. Why have these changes been brought about?

 26. What does a trainee do with the passport and competency record once it is completed?

-Once a competency record is complete it should be uploaded to the eportfolio and linked to a reflective learning log entry under the OOH heading so that it is easily visible by the ARCP panel (and your educational supervisor).
+Trainees should continue to add evidence to the competency record throughout their training to demonstrate that competence is maintained.
+Once complete it should be uploaded to the eportfolio before the final ARCP date and linked to a reflective learning log entry under the OOH heading so that it is easily visible to the ARCP panel (and your educational supervisor).

 27. If an educational supervisor (ES) doesn’t themselves work in the UUSC setting, how will they be confident that the trainee is competent?